Apple Inc.: Stores

 Apple Fifth Avenue is the flagship store in New York City.

 Customers visit the Genius Bar at Apple's Regent Street store in 2006.

 The first Apple Stores were originally opened as two locations in May 2001 by then-CEO Steve Jobs, after years of attempting but failing store-within-a-store concepts.
-Seeing a need for improved retail presentation of the company's products, he began an effort in 1997 to revamp the retail program to get an improved relationship to consumers, and hired Ron Johnson in 2000.
+Seeing a need for improved retail presentation of the company's products, he began an effort in 1997 to revamp the retail program to improve the company's relationship with consumers, and hired Ron Johnson in 2000.
 Jobs relaunched Apple's online store in 1997, and opened the first two physical stores in 2001.
-The media initially speculated that Apple would fail, but its stores were highly successful, exceeding the sales numbers of competing nearby stores, and within three years reached US$1 billion in annual sales, becoming the fastest retailer in history to do so.
+The media initially speculated that Apple would fail, but they exceeded the sales numbers of competing nearby stores, and within three years reached US$1 billion in annual sales, becoming the fastest retailer in history to do so.

 Over the years, Apple has expanded the number of retail locations and its geographical coverage, with 499 stores across 22 countries worldwide as of December 2017.
 Strong product sales have placed Apple among the top-tier retail stores, with sales over $16 billion globally in 2011.
 Apple Stores underwent a period of significant redesign, beginning in May 2016.
 This redesign included physical changes to the Apple Stores, such as open spaces and re-branded rooms, and changes in function to facilitate interaction between consumers and professionals.

 Many Apple Stores are located inside shopping malls, but Apple has built several stand-alone "flagship" stores in high-profile locations.
 It has been granted design patents and received architectural awards for its stores' designs and construction, specifically for its use of glass staircases and cubes.
-The success of Apple Stores have had significant influence over other consumer electronics retailers, who have lost traffic, control and profits due to a perceived higher quality of service and products at Apple Stores.
+The success of Apple Stores have had significant influence over other consumer electronics retailers, which have lost traffic, control and profits due to a perceived higher quality of service and products at Apple Stores.
 Due to the popularity of the brand, Apple receives a large number of job applications, many of which come from young workers.
 Although Apple Store employees receive above-average pay, are offered money toward education and health care, and receive product discounts, there are limited or no paths of career advancement.